 Over forty years ago, when I was a kid in Missouri, I would walk from Hixson Middle School, over to Webster Groves High School to attend modern dance classes.
 Some of the dances where tightly choreographed, some were looser, improvisational.
 In dance class and after school practice sessions, I studied movement, memorized steps, and sequences.
 More importantly, I learned to pay careful attention to the moment, and to move spontaneously in that grace filled place.

 Years later, I have graduated from middle school, high school, a couple of colleges and even grad school.
 Now, educated, licensed and certified, I am a midwife.
-As part of my job, I provide women with care during pregnancy and birth.1 These days I attend births mainly in client’s home, and occasionally in the hospital.2 I am present as babies emerge from their mothers’ bodies.
+As part of my job, I provide women with care during pregnancy and birth.
+1 These days I attend births mainly in my client’s home, and occasionally in the hospital.
+2 I am present as babies emerge from their mothers’ bodies.

 For me, the exact moment of birth is improvisational dance.
 While I have studied for years, and I know my part, I cannot know exactly what I will do until each particular birth unfolds.